Read more about Apple's Commitment to Privacy.

 - Pages, Numbers, and Keynote are ideal for students and teachers to create beautiful reports and books, insightful spreadsheets, and stunning presentations.
 Students can work individually, or use real-time collaboration to work together on a project.

-- GarageBand, iMovie, and Clips allow students and teachers can use to compose music, edit documentary films, or record short video clips.
+- GarageBand, iMovie, and Clips allow students and teachers to compose music, edit documentary films, or record short video clips.

 - Swift Playgrounds on iPad makes getting started with Swift—our powerful programming language—fun and interactive.
-And the comprehensive Everyone Can Code curriculum includes lessons on iPad and Mac, teacher guides, and apps to make it easy to teach coding.
-Because we believe coding is an essential skill.
-Learning to code teaches students how to solve problems and work together in creative ways.
-And it helps them build apps that bring their ideas to life.
+The comprehensive Everyone Can Code curriculum includes lessons on iPad and Mac, teacher guides, and apps to make it easy to teach coding, because we believe coding is an essential skill.
+Learning to code teaches students how to solve problems, work together in creative ways, and build apps that bring their ideas to life.